Sharayu-Khedekar/aws_steps_handy/README.md

-Hands commands and steps for quick reference
+Handy commands and steps for quick reference